Canadian Western Bank v Alberta

 Canadian Western Bank v Alberta [2007] 2 S.C.R.
-3 is a landmark decision in Canadian constitutional law by the Supreme Court of Canada (SCC) relating to the division of powers between Federal and Provincial legislative bodies.
+3, 2007 SCC 22 is a landmark decision in Canadian constitutional law by the Supreme Court of Canada (SCC) relating to the division of powers between Federal and Provincial legislative bodies.

 Background

 In 2000, Alberta enacted changes to its Insurance Act purporting to make federally chartered banks subject to the provincial licensing scheme governing the promotion of insurance products.
 Upon the coming into force of that Act, Canadian Western Bank, together with other chartered banks, brought an application for a declaration: